 The occupational process

-Occupational therapists have received training in different methods which can benefit clients.
-Regular visits by these professionals can help clients develop skills in everything from reducing fall risks to housekeeping.
+Occupational therapists have received training in different methods which can benefit patients.
+Regular visits by these professionals can help patients develop skills in everything from reducing fall risks to housekeeping.
 Essentially the various “jobs” that occupational therapy can help improve things for all relate to safe, independent living, everything from getting in and out of bed to brushing teeth.
 Other tasks of daily living can include doing laundry, leisure activities like watching or playing games; or playing a musical instrument.